-During the year under review, the Company has not formed or divested any joint venture or subsidiary and associate company.
+During the year, the Company does not have any Subsidiary, Joint venture or Associate Company.

 INTERNAL FINANCIAL CONTROLS

 The Board has adopted policies and procedure for ensuring the orderly and efficient conduct of its business, including adherence to the Company's policies, the safeguarding of its assets, the prevention and detection of fraud, error reporting mechanism, the accuracy and completeness of the accounting records and the timely preparation of reliable financial disclosures.